sky-se/Hot_Stocks/README.md

 If you decide to run the application from the command prompt, use `streamlit run Hot_Stocks.py` after navigating to the right directory.

-We recommend that you use the light theme of streamlit.
+We recommend that you use the light theme of streamlit for readability.
 [How to change streamlit theme](https://blog.streamlit.io/introducing-theming/)

 ## Program Structure